Langtang Valley Trek - 9 Days

 Langtang Trek Difficulty: Who Can Do This Trek?

 Exploration of the high mountain land in Nepal is never an easy job.
-The difficulty level of the Langtang valley trek is moderate.
+The difficulty level of the Langtang Valley trek is moderate.
 Normally people who have utilized hiking and carry some load (5-6 kilogram) can confront this trip and take up the task on condition.
 If you are physically fit and do not suffer from any serious illness, then you can prepare yourself for this Himalayan journey.
-As preparation, you must do some exercise and one hour of hiking a day with some load month before the trip start.
+As preparation, you must do some exercise and one hour of hiking a day with some load a month before the trip starts.
 This training will make you feel easier to accomplish the trip.
 Allow yourself for this Himalayan journey and explore the otherworldly natural and cultural wonders.

 How to Prepare Yourself for the Langtang Valley Trek.